binaery-a/broadcast_bully/README.md

 ## Run on CORE

-To run on CORE, first use the command:
+To run on CORE, first use the command in your terminal:

 >`sudo core-daemon`